 Knowledge of satellite navigation systems to drive in new places

-Able to handle and deliver couriers carefully and safely
+Able to manage and deliver couriers carefully and safely

 Good organization skills

 Time management skills

 Good Self-management to stay productive throughout their shifts

 There are no formal qualifications to work as a Delivery Driver, as many employers provide informal on-the-job training to new hires.

 Though entry requirements vary, most employers usually prefer delivery drivers who meet the following qualifications:

 Have an appropriate state-specific driver's license to drive motorized vehicles